Skip to Content

 Store Architecture

-The NFT store implements a sophisticated state‑management pattern that balances reactivity, persistence, and performance.
+The NFT store implements a state‑management pattern that balances reactivity, persistence, and performance.
 By leveraging Zustand’s lightweight architecture, the store provides immediate state updates to subscribed components while maintaining a clean, predictable API.

 Core State Structure